Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: RL-Finetuning with Feedback

-\subsection{Metric-based Reward for RL-finetuning}
+\subsection{Metric-based Reward for RL-Finetuning}

-With the algorithms introduced in Section~\ref{sec:rl_finetuning}, we may choose any reward to be optimized.
-Prior works on finetuning text-to-image models~\citep{fan2023reinforcement,black2024training} have often employed metric-based feedback as a reward to improve the visual quality, style of images, and text-image alignment.
+With the algorithms described in Section~\ref{sec:rl_finetuning}, we may choose any reward to be optimized.
+Inspired by prior works on finetuning text-to-image models~\citep{fan2023reinforcement,black2024training}, RL-finetuning for text-to-video models~\citep{prabhudesai2024video,li2024t2vturbo,2023InstructVideo} has also employed metric-based feedback per frame as a reward to enhance the visual quality, style of images, text-content alignment, and optical flow, while summing the scores over the frames.
 The metric-based rewards are popular because they can amortize the costs to collect actual human feedback~\citep{lee2023aligning}, and can propagate the gradient through the parameterized evaluators~\citep{clark2024directly}.
-Even for text-to-video models~\citep{prabhudesai2024video,li2024t2vturbo,2023InstructVideo}, such frame-wise metrics have been primary choices.
-Following prior works, we examine several metric-based feedback:
+Based on previous works, we compare the following diverse metric-based feedback:

-\paragraph{CLIP score~\citep{radford2021clip}.} Leveraging CLIP is one of the most popular methods to evaluate the generative models in terms of text-image alignment, which can reflect the semantics of the scene to a single metric.
-We use ViT-B16~\citep{dosovitskiy2020vit} for the backbone model and sum the scores over the frames.
+\textbf{CLIP score}~\citep{radford2021clip}\textbf{.}~~ Leveraging CLIP is one of the most popular methods to evaluate generative models in text-image alignment, which reflects the semantics of the scene to a single metric.
+We use ViT-B16~\citep{dosovitskiy2020vit} as an architecture.